X-zhangyang/Real-World-Masked-Face-Dataset/README.md

 Sponsor: National Engineering Research Center for Multimedia Software (NERCMS), School of Computer Science, Wuhan University

-Contact: Zhangyang Xiong, Email: x_zhangyang@whu.edu.cn
+Contact: Baojin Huang, Email: huangbaojin@whu.edu.cn

 In order to further expand this dataset, everyone is welcome to send personally collected pictures of masks to x_zhangyang@whu.edu.cn by email, and we will process the received pictures uniformly.